rentpath/mini_autobot/README.md

 * Connector profiles, in `config/mini_autobot/connectors/*.yml`, which define WebDriver properties, e.g., Firefox, SauceLabs;
-* Environment profiles, in `config/mini_autobot/environments/*.yml`, which define which environment tests are going to run against, e.g., QA, production; and
+* Environment profiles, in `config/mini_autobot/environments/*.yml`, which define which environment tests are going to run against, e.g., QA, production;
+* Test Suite definition, in `config/mini_autobot/test_suite.yml`, which defines tags being used to mark tests for different suites, eg. :non_regression

 A typical config file structure looks like this: